 Table 9 shows that the number of average fishing days has fluctuated in all fleet segments.
-All values (Min, Max and Average) declined in fleet segments TM VL1824 and TM VL2440.
-Lower number of fishing days are caused by declining fishing quotas for sprat and Baltic herring.
+All values (Min, Max and Average) had a slight decrease in fleet segments TM VL1824 and TM VL2440.
+That is due to the small rise of fishing quota for sprat and herring.
 Vessel use has been the most homogenous in length class VL40XX in all surveyed years.
-Also, minimum, maximum and average days at sea is the highest in length class VL40XX.
-The average of VL40XX and the minimum days at sea was lower in 2021 mostly because of one vessel's technical problems, which prevented the vessel from fishing for the most of 2021.
+Also, maximum and average days at sea is the highest in length class VL40XX.